 Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Denmark labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Denmark.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

 Denmark has one of the strongest market economies in Europe which is open to trading with foreign companies.
-In fact, the Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
-Denmark ranks 3rd in World Bank’s Ease of Doing Business 2018 rankings and 6th in the Forbes List of Best Countries for Business.
+The Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
+The country’s economy is expected to grow from 330.00 USD Billion in 2019 to 348.00 USD Billion in 2020.
+The GDP growth projections for 2019 and 2020 are 2.4% and 2.1% respectively.
 Based on GDP, it is the 39th largest economy in the world.

 - The name and address of the employer and the employee

 - The address of the workplace or details of the central place of work